 Oily Palms

 This research was initially supported by the Dean's Strategic Fund at UCL in 2021.
 One of the prints featured as a cover image for a special issue on 'substitution' published in Fieldsights by the Society for Cultural Anthropology (see culanth.org, November 2024).
-We also documented the art-research in a 12-page zine.
+We also documented the artistic research in a 12-page zine featuring archival research and material experimentation: Oily palms: Kernels of colonial knowledge is part of the library collection at Brighton MET and was exhibited at A Bigger Book Fair, Peckham 2025.

 Usually palm oil is blended and hidden within another form.
 Now, it is tangible.